LogtalkDotOrg/logtalk3/tools/debugger/NOTES.md

 	| ?- set_logtalk_flag(debug, on).

-But note that loader files may override this flag setting (e.g. by using `debug(off)` or `optimize(on)` options for loaded files).
+But note that loader files may override this flag setting (e.g., by using `debug(off)` or `optimize(on)` options for loaded files).
 If that's the case, you will need to either edit the loader files or write customized loader files enabling debugging.
 For detailed information on using the